University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Alignments_Practicals/alignment-cram.md

 ```

 This command will take a while to run, because it summarises all the reference sequences within the CRAM file.
-When it finishes, you will see all the summarised information from the file, including aligned reads, how many sequences are found in the header etc
+When it finishes, you will see all the summarised information from the file, including aligned reads, how many sequences are found in the header etc...

 ## Headers